What is Social Value?

 - Green Suffolk provides business support activities to help reduce your carbon footprint and energy costs

 Measuring Social Value

 There is a national measurement tool for Social Value, the National TOMs Framework.
 In our bids we may ask you to map your Social Value offer to the TOMS framework.
 If your bid is successful this will form the Social Value schedule in your contract outlining your offer.

 About Social Value

 - National TOMS Framework Guide

-- Social Enterprise UK identified Suffolk County Council as one of three best practise case studies in their review published last year of the way the Public Services (Social Value) Act is being implemented.
+- Social Enterprise UK identified Suffolk County Council as one of three best practise case studies in their review published in 2019 regarding the way the Public Services (Social Value) Act is being implemented.
 Front and Centre: Putting Social Value at the heart of Inclusive Growth

 - Information and guidance from the National Social Value Taskforce hosted on the Social Value Portal.
 Suffolk County Council is an active member of the National Social Value Taskforce.

 - Find guidance and resources about the Social Value Act at GOV.UK